 The Strange Intimacy of Reading

-It is an unusual arrangement when you pause to think about it.
 A person you will never meet has spent months, sometimes years, arranging thoughts carefully into sentences.
 They struggled with ideas, revised them, doubted them, reshaped them again.
 Eventually those thoughts settled into ink on paper.

 Then one evening you sit down under a lamp and open the book.